JetBrains/teamcity-documentation/topics/detaching-build-from-agent.md

 [//]: # (title: Detaching Build from Agent)
 [//]: # (auxiliary-id: Detaching Build from Agent)

-If at a final step a build triggers some external service and does not require TeamCity [agent](build-agent.md) any more, a runner can detach the build from the agent.
-This makes the agent available to other builds.
-The build then continues running on the TeamCity server and the external service reports its progress directly to it.
-We call such build steps [_agentless steps_](agentless-build-step.md).
+If a final step of a build triggers some external service and the build does not require a [build agent](build-agent.md) anymore, the respective runner can detach the build from the agent.
+This makes this agent available to other builds.
+The build then continues running on the TeamCity server, and the external service reports its progress directly to the server.
+Such build steps are called [_agentless steps_](agentless-build-step.md).

 ## Releasing build agent